MicrosoftDocs/fabric-docs/docs/data-factory/transform-data.md

 1. Select **Copy data** on the canvas to open the **Copy Assistant** tool to get started.
 Or select **Use copy assistant** from the **Copy data** drop down list under the **Activities** tab on the ribbon.

    :::image type="content" source="media/transform-data/open-copy-assistant.png" alt-text="Screenshot showing the two ways to access the copy assistant.":::
 1. Choose your data source by selecting a data source type.
 In this tutorial, you use the Azure SQL Database used previously when you created the dataflow to generate a new merge query.
-Scroll down below the sample data offerings and select the **Azure** tab under **Data sources**, then **Azure SQL Database**.
+Scroll down below the sample data offerings and select the **Azure** tab, then **Azure SQL Database**.
 Then select **Next** to continue.

    :::image type="content" source="media/transform-data/choose-data-source.png" alt-text="Screenshot showing where to choose a data source.":::